-- a) The agreed RDO calendars for the Company (unless otherwise varied in accordance with this Agreement) is in Appendix E and reflects the agreed scheduling of Designated Shutdown Long Weekends, Fixed Rostered Days Off, Other Rostered Days Off and Christmas/Easter Annual Leave shutdown for 2024, 2025, 2026 and 2027. - b) On the last day of work prior to a Designated Shutdown Long Weekend, as far as practical, work shall cease by 3.30pm. - 27.5 Work on Fixed RDOs and Designated Shutdown Long Weekends - a) Work is prohibited on public holidays, fixed RDOs, and Designated Shutdown Long weekends and RDOs attached to a Designated Shutdown Long Weekend.
-Where there is an agreed emergency or a special client need and subject to the agreement of all parties to this Agreement and the Union, limited work may be undertaken on public holidays, fixed RDOs, and Designated Shutdown Long weekends and RDOs attached to a Designated Shutdown Long Weekend.
-The Company will give the other parties and the Union 7 days notice of any such need for work so as to ensure appropriate consultation. - b) Where it is agreed that work can be performed on a Fixed RDO, or on a Designated Shutdown Long Weekend, public holiday and/or the attached RDO(s), the affected Employees, in addition to accrued entitlements, shall be paid double time and a half, the daily 'Fares & Travelling Allowance' and any applicable allowances as prescribed by this Agreement, and shall bank an additional RDO over and above the time accrued irrespective of the length of notice time provided. - An Employee may refuse to work on any RDO (or any substituted day) if the requirement to do so is plainly unreasonable having regard to: - (i) the hours of work that will be worked by that Employee in the week of the RDO; - (ii) the number of RDOs worked by the Employee within the previous six weeks; - (iii) the Employee's family responsibilities; and - (iv) any other special circumstances peculiar to the Employee. - d) All Employees who work on the Fixed RDO, or an RDO attached to a Designated Shutdown Long Weekend will be granted an alternative RDO to be taken on a day or days adjacent to a 'weekend or in conjunction with annual leave, or as otherwise agreed by the Employee and the Company, such agreement not to be unreasonably withheld. - 27.6 Work on Fixed RDOs and Designated Shutdown Long Weekends for Identified Projects a) The parties to this Agreement recognise that excessive overtime is of detriment to personal, family and community life and can jeopardise workplace safety.
-The Company and the workforce shall develop guidelines during the life of this Agreement to limit excessive overtime.
+- a) The agreed RDO calendars for the Company (unless otherwise varied in accordance with this Agreement) is in Appendix E and reflects the agreed scheduling of Designated Shutdown Long Weekends, Fixed Rostered Days Off, Other Rostered Days Off and Christmas/Easter Annual Leave shutdown for 2024, 2025, 2026 and 2027. - b) On the last day of work prior to a Designated Shutdown Long Weekend, as far as practical, work shall cease by 3.30pm.

+27.5 Work on Fixed RDOs and Designated Shutdown Long Weekends for projects other than Identified Projects

+- a) Work is prohibited on public holidays, fixed RDOs, and Designated Shutdown Long Weekends and RDOs attached to a Designated Shutdown Long Weekend.
+Where there is an agreed emergency or a special client need and subject to the agreement of all Parties to this Agreement and the Union, limited work may be undertaken on public holidays, fixed RDOs, and Designated Shutdown Long weekends and RDOs attached to a Designated Shutdown Long Weekend.
+The Company will give the other Parties and the Union 7 days notice of any such need for work so as to ensure appropriate consultation. - b) Where it is agreed that work can be performed on a Fixed RDO, or on a Designated Shutdown Long Weekend, public holiday and/or the attached RDO(s) to a Designated Shutdown Long Weekend, the affected Employees, in addition to accrued entitlements, shall be paid double time and a half, the daily 'Fares & Travelling Allowance' and any applicable allowances as prescribed by this Agreement, and shall bank an additional RDO over and above the time accrued irrespective of the length of notice time provided.

+- c) An Employee may refuse to work on any RDO (or any substituted day) if the requirement to do so is plainly unreasonable having regard to: - (i) the hours of work that will be worked by that Employee in the week of the RDO; - (ii) the number of RDOs worked by the Employee within the previous six weeks; - (iii) the Employee's family responsibilities; and - (iv) any other special circumstances peculiar to the Employee. - d) All Employees who work on the Fixed RDO, or an RDO attached to a Designated Shutdown Long Weekend will be granted an alternative RDO to be taken on a day or days adjacent to a weekend or in conjunction with annual leave, or as otherwise agreed by the Employee and the Company, such agreement not to be unreasonably withheld.

+27.6 Work on Fixed RDOs and Designated Shutdown Long Weekends for Identified Projects